amritbhanu/79115amr/project/README.md

 - A stock is the entity that aggregates flows over time.
 Stocks are made larger over time by inflows and decreased by outflows.
 - An auxiliary is an entity that is used to hold input values or intermediates.
 In our implementation, we use auxiliaries as input to flows.
 - The auxiliaries are considered from [7] which is only considered of Testing part.
 The model itself is part of a larger model that included models for different sectors, namely control, personnel allocation, and coding.
-- For IPMDF model, it has 14 Auxiliaries and 2 objective functions are considered which are:
+- For IPMDTF model, it has 14 Auxiliaries and 2 objective functions are considered which are:
  - Minimizing the cumulative error rate
  - Minimizing the cumulative tasks tested
 - For EVM model, it has 6 Auxiliaries and 2 objective functions are considered which are: